acheong08/Diffusion-ColabUI/README.md

 [![link](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1PvNyEWIhDU_D-i15DzpPjqDQkbYv_6Hu?usp=sharing)

-# !!
-NOTICE !!
-My private server has been disabled for hosting pirated content.
-Please replace the url https://duti.tech/... with where ever you can find the zip file hosted
+### Issues with the server has been resolved.
+Now using Google Drive to host the leaks

 ## Instructions
 Save and import the `.ipynb` on Google Colab and follow the instructions there